patzu/CPNTools-Projects/README.md

 # CPN Tools Projects by Davoud Badamchi

 Welcome to my repository of Coloured Petri Nets (CPN) projects, where I have implemented a diverse array of algorithms using CPN Tools.
-These projects demonstrate the versatility of CPN in modeling and simulating various computational and systems processes.
+These projects were developed during the academic year 2012-2013 as part of the 'Advanced Software Engineering' course under the guidance of Professor Saeed Pashazadeh at Tabriz University.
+They demonstrate the versatility of CPN in modeling and simulating various computational and systems processes.

+## Academic Context

+The 'Advanced Software Engineering' course at Tabriz University, specifically in the Electrical and Computer Science Department, taught by Professor Saeed Pashazadeh, played a pivotal role in the development of these projects.
+The course covered extensive topics in software engineering, with a particular focus on modeling and simulation techniques using Coloured Petri Nets.
+The academic setting of the Electrical and Computer Science Department provided a rich backdrop for exploring and implementing these advanced concepts.

 ## Projects Overview